Ice Cream In A Bag is homemade, quick, and fun—no machine needed! Just a few ingredients, ice, and rock salt for a creamy treat in minutes.

 Variations

-• Mint chocolate chip: Add 1/8 up to 1/4 teaspoon of peppermint extract (or to taste), a few drops of green food coloring (optional), and add mini chocolate chips to the mix.
+• Mint Chip: Stir in 1/8 to 1/4 tsp peppermint extract, a little green food coloring (optional), and mini chocolate chips.

 Overhead image of the Ice Cream in a Bag ready to be garnished with toppings